 10. Enjoy a Walk

 The usual markets in London are also transformed during the holiday times.
 Don’t forget to just walk around London and appreciate it.
-Leadenhall Market and Covent Garden are popular spots to do some shopping, grab a bite to eat (or a pint), and enjoy the view.
+Leadenhall Market and Covent Garden are popular spots to do some shopping, grab a bite to eat (or a mulled wine), and enjoy the view.
 Oxford Street isn’t the only place to enjoy Christmas lights either; do some exploring to find a variety of lighting and decorations around the city.
 The Royal Exchange has its own massive tree, perfect for a photo op.
 If you’re near urbanest Tower Bridge, take a stroll around St. Katherine’s Docks to see London’s biggest floating Christmas tree, which is docked on the water there.

 This is a guest post by Emily Carlson, resident of urbanest Tower Bridge from New York, where she studied English at New York University before moving to London to study a Masters in Management at LSE.
+See our full student accommodation in London here.

 When not studying, she enjoys reading, eating Nutella and exploring London.